Credit cards for college students

 CreditWise from Capital One gives you free access to your credit report and score anytime.
 Using it won’t hurt your credit scores, and you don’t need to be a customer to use it.
 You can also get free copies of your credit reports from all three major credit bureaus by visiting AnnualCreditReport.com.

-2. Understand what you need to apply
+2. Understand what you need in order to apply

 3. Find out whether you’re pre-approved

 The pre-approval process can tell you whether you’ve met the initial criteria required to become a cardholder.
-It can also help avoid unnecessary hard inquiries, which can hurt your credit scores.
+It can also help you avoid unnecessary hard inquiries, which can hurt your credit scores.

 4. Submit your credit card application